kumarsajith/kind-automation/README.md

 2. create  a folder for example /kind [you can  create any folder of your choice]
 3. clone this repo in /kind [ git clone https://github.com/kumarsajith/kind-automation.git]
 4. Make sure that, Dependencies as mentioned above are met.
-5. run below command to spin off a cluster
+5. move to folder /kind and run below command to spin off a cluster

    **ansible-playbook cluster-automation.yml**